RaymiiOrg/remys_fast_mqtt_logger/README.md

 It is designed for use cases where logging MQTT message data needs to be centralized or handled by a logging service like **syslog**.

+It is cross-platform, meaning that if you don't have `syslog.h`, it will also compile and run, but it only prints to STDOUT.

 ## Features
 - Connects to an MQTT broker with user authentication (username and password).